roolebo/tianocore.github.io/EDK-II-DPC-Protocol.md

   IN VOID               *DpcContext    OPTIONAL
   );
 ```
-The function `QueueDpc()` queues the procedure specified by *DpcProcedure* to be execute at a later time when the TPL level is at or below the TPL level specified by *DpcTpl*.
+The function `QueueDpc()` queues the DPC Procedure specified by *DpcProcedure* to be execute at a later time when the TPL level is at or below the TPL level specified by *DpcTpl*.
 When *DpcProcedure* is invoked, the one parameter specified by *DpcContext* is passed to *DpcProcedure*.
 This function is required to maintain a unique queue for every legal EFI_TPL value.
-The DPC specified by *DpcProcedure* and *DpcContext* is placed at the end of the DPC queue specified by *DpcTpl*.
+The DPC Procedure specified by *DpcProcedure* and *DpcContext* is placed at the end of the DPC queue specified by *DpcTpl*.

 The DPC driver does not take the responsibility to invoke the queued DPCs.
 Instead, the UEFI driver or application which calls `QueueDpc()` is responsible for calling `DispatchDpc()` to dispatch them from lower TPL levels at an appropriate time.
 ```